 Can I run digital art software on my mobile?

 Yes, there are some fantastic digital art apps for mobile phones.
-For example Procreate Pocket for iPhone is a paired back version of Procreate for iPad while Android has versions of ArtRage and Clip Studio Paint as well as Adobe Fresco and Infinite Painter.
+For example Procreate Pocket for iPhone is a paired-back version of Procreate for iPad while there are Android versions of ArtRage Vitae and Clip Studio Paint.

-You can now get small drawing tablets to connect to Android phones and iPhones too, and many of the main drawing tablet brands feature the right connections to paint and draw on the go.
+You can now get small drawing tablets to connect to Android phones and iPhones too.
 Two of my favourites are the Parblo Intangbo and the Wacom One.

 Ian Dean is Editor, Digital Arts & 3D at Creative Bloq, and the former editor of many leading magazines.
 These titles included ImagineFX, 3D World and video game titles Play and Official PlayStation Magazine.
 Ian launched Xbox magazine X360 and edited PlayStation World.
 For Creative Bloq, Ian combines his experiences to bring the latest news on digital art, VFX and video games and tech, and in his spare time he doodles in Procreate, ArtRage, and Rebelle while finding time to play Xbox and PS5.